sourcegraph/handbook/content/departments/support/process/p4-enablement.md

 _NOTE_: Don’t modify the permissions in Perforce since they are used for integration testing.

-In order not to wait for permissions syncs, you can force one with this mutation:
+In order to not have to wait for a permissions sync to complete, you can force one with this mutation:

 ```graphql
 mutation {